 The last 25 years of my working life was spent in the Department of Computer Science at Queen Mary, University of London.
 During that time I wrote a book on Distributed Systems that I authored jointly with George Coulouris, Tim Kindberg and Gordon Blair – the fifth edition appeared in 2011.

 I had always planned to get back to drawing and painting when I retired (in 1998).
 So I started to study in a class run by Elvina John.
 A few years later I attended etching classes run first by Peter Freeth and then by John Roberts.
 This led to my becoming a member of the Camden Printmakers group.
 In 2007, I joined the Drawing London group which meets and sketches somewhere in London each month.
 I have participated in group exhibitions with both Camden Printmakers and Drawing London.
-I have found that I am particularly interested in the patterns and colours that appear in buildings, streetscapes and in natural world.
+I have found that I am interested in the patterns and colours that appear in buildings, streetscapes and in the natural world.
 In 2005 I used patterns from Islamic art as a source, but since then I have concentrated mainly on what is offered in London, returning often to St. Pancras Station, the river and Hampstead Heath.
 I like to sketch roughly and then develop the resulting drawing into a print.

 Retirement has also left plenty of time for holidays (most of them cycling or walking) as described in the illustrated diaries of holidays with my partner George Coulouris,